BetikuOluwatobi/commonlit-evaluate-student-summaries/README.md

 ## 🙌 Acknowledgments

 Huge thanks to CommonLit for hosting this enlightening competition.
-The journey was filled with learnings and challenges, pushing me closer to my goal of becoming a Kaggle Grandmaster.
+The journey was filled with learnings and challenges, pushing me closer to my goal of becoming better at machine learning.
 I hope my solution provides valuable insights to fellow Kagglers and NLP enthusiasts.

 ## 🖖 Future Endeavors